lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/gettingStarted.rst

 It is essential that users who develop new thermo-fluid models to  understand the concept of stream connectors.
 Stream connectors are explained in the Modelica language definition, available at https://www.modelica.org/documents, and in the paper Franke et al. [Fra2009a]_.
 The `Buildings` library uses similar modeling principles, and the same base classes, as the `Modelica.Fluid` library.
 Hence, we also recommend reading the paper about the standardization of thermo-fluid models in Modelica.Fluid [Fra2009b]_.

-Xogeny's `Modelica Web Reference <http://modref.xogeny.com/>`_ gives a concise overview, explanation and further links about the Modelica language.
+The `Modelica Web Reference <https://webref.modelica.university`_ gives a concise overview, explanation and further links about the Modelica language.

 Software Requirements
 ---------------------

 Check the software requirements for the different versions of the Buildings library at https://simulationresearch.lbl.gov/modelica/download.html